George Polk

-George Polk (October 17, 1913 – May 1948) was an American journalist for CBS who was murdered during the Greek Civil War, in 1948.
+George Washington Polk Jr. (October 17, 1913 – May 9, 1948) was an American journalist for CBS who was murdered during the Greek Civil War in 1948.

+Early life and education

+Polk was born in Fort Worth, Texas, the son of lawyer George Washington Polk Sr. and librarian Adalaide Roe.
+He studied at the Virginia Military Institute from 1930 to 1933, but withdrew prior to receiving a degree.

+Career

+In 1933, Polk began working as a salesman.
+Five years later, in 1938, he completed his undergraduate degree in English at the University of Alaska Fairbanks, and had begun writing for the Fort Worth Press.

+After graduating, he lived in Asia, where he joined the Shanghai Evening Post.
+In 1940, he returned to the United States, working then for the Herald Tribune and teaching at New York University.

 World War II

 During World War II, Polk enlisted with a Naval Construction Battalion.
 After the invasion of Guadalcanal, the first element of Construction Unit Base 1 (CUB-1), an advance fuel and supply base, landed on August 16, 1942.
 This element was commanded by Ensign George W. Polk, USNR, and consisted of five officers and 118 enlisted personnel, all navy petty officers of aviation support ratings.
 CUB-1 later received a Presidential Unit Citation for its service.
 Polk also performed duty as a "volunteer" dive bomber and reconnaissance pilot.
 He was wounded, suffered from malaria and was hospitalized for almost a year.